chuckles023/job-growth-rate-cut-analysis/README.md

 <p align="center">
   <img src="https://github.com/chuckles023/labor-market-fed-cut-analysis/blob/main/images/imageproject2_1.png" width="70%">
 </p>

-The first test demonstrates autoregressive behavior, evident in the gradual decay of autocorrelations over time.
+**Interpretation** The first test demonstrates autoregressive behavior, evident in the gradual decay of autocorrelations over time.
 The slow decline suggests persistence in the data, where current values are strongly influenced by prior observations, indicative of a high degree of temporal dependence.

 ```